-We derive a significant percentage of our revenue from the provision of financial access and gaming-related products and services to gaming facilities operated on Native American lands.
-Native American tribes that are federally-recognized are considered "domestic dependent nations" with certain sovereign rights and, in the absence of a specific grant of authority by Congress to a state or a specific compact or agreement between a tribal entity and a state that would allow the state to regulate activities taking place on Native American lands, such tribes can enact their own laws and regulate gaming operations and contracts.
-In this capacity, Native American tribes generally enjoy a degree of sovereign immunity, which, among other things, recognizes a tribe's inherent authority of self-determination and self-governance, immunizes the tribe from certain lawsuits outside of tribal jurisdiction, and generally authorizes a tribe's powers of taxation and spending over its federally-recognized nation.
-Accordingly, before we can seek to enforce contract rights with a Native American tribe, or an agency or instrumentality of a Native American tribe, we must obtain from the Native American tribe a general or limited waiver of its sovereign immunity with respect to the matter in dispute, which we are not always able to do.
-Without a general or limited waiver of sovereign immunity, or if such waiver is held to be ineffective, we could be precluded from judicially enforcing any rights or remedies against a Native American tribe, including the right to enter Native American lands to retrieve our property in the event of a breach of contract by the tribal party to that contract.
-Governing law and venue provisions in our contracts with Native American tribal customers vary widely and may not be enforceable.
+We derive a significant percentage of our revenue from the provision of financial access and gaming-related products and services to gaming facilities operated on tribal lands.
+Tribes that are federally-recognized are considered "domestic dependent nations" with certain sovereign rights and, in the absence of a specific grant of authority by Congress to a state or a specific compact or agreement between a tribal entity and a state that would allow the state to regulate activities taking place on tribal lands, such tribes can enact their own laws and regulate gaming operations and contracts.
+In this capacity, tribes generally enjoy a degree of sovereign immunity, which, among other things, recognizes a tribe's inherent authority of self-determination and self-governance, immunizes the tribe from certain lawsuits outside of tribal jurisdiction, and generally authorizes a tribe's powers of taxation and spending over its federally-recognized nation.
+Accordingly, before we can seek to enforce contract rights with a tribe, or an agency or instrumentality of a tribe, we must obtain from the tribe a general or limited waiver of its sovereign immunity with respect to the matter in dispute, which we are not always able to do.
+Without a general or limited waiver of sovereign immunity, or if such waiver is held to be ineffective, we could be precluded from judicially enforcing any rights or remedies against a tribe, including the right to enter lands to retrieve our property in the event of a breach of contract by the tribal party to that contract.
+Governing law and venue provisions in our contracts with tribal customers vary widely and may not be enforceable.

-Government enforcement, regulatory action, judicial decisions, and proposed legislative action have in the past affected, and will likely continue to affect our business, financial condition, operations, cash flows, and prospects in Native American tribal lands.
-The legal and regulatory uncertainties surrounding our Native American tribal agreements could result in a significant and immediate material adverse effect on our business, financial condition, operations, or cash flows.
-For example, certain of our agreements with Native American tribes are subject to review by regulatory authorities.
+Government enforcement, regulatory action, judicial decisions, and proposed legislative action have in the past affected, and will likely continue to affect our business, financial condition, operations, cash flows, and prospects in tribal lands.
+The legal and regulatory uncertainties surrounding our tribal agreements could result in a significant and immediate material adverse effect on our business, financial condition, operations, or cash flows.
+For example, certain of our agreements with tribes are subject to review by regulatory authorities.
 Additionally, such uncertainties could increase our cost of doing business and could take management's attention away from operations.
 Regulatory action against our customers or equipment in these or other markets could result in machine seizures and significant revenue disruptions, among other adverse consequences.
-Moreover, Native American tribal policies and procedures, as well as tribal selection of gaming vendors, are subject to the political and governance environment within each Native American tribe.
-Changes in tribal leadership or tribal political pressure can affect our business relationships within Native American markets.
+Moreover, tribal policies and procedures, as well as tribal selection of gaming vendors, are subject to the political and governance environment within each tribe.
+Changes in tribal leadership or tribal political pressure can affect our business relationships within markets.

-• We may not realize sufficient returns or be successful in renewing our existing or future placement and development fee arrangements with casino operators to expand or develop gaming facilities.
+We may not realize sufficient returns or be successful in renewing our existing or future placement and development fee arrangements with casino operators to expand or develop gaming facilities.

 In our gaming business, we have entered into placement fee agreements with several customers to secure long-term revenue share arrangements which include a fixed number of player terminal placements in the gaming facility.
-These placement fee arrangements sometimes provide for the removal of our player terminal placements in the event of poor game performance with no further obligation of the gaming customer.
+These placement fee arrangements sometimes provide for the removal of our player terminal placements in the event of poor game performance with no further obligation from the gaming customer.